-However, if you just want to label some of the objects with a particular attribute, you can create a new attribute for that object and set the label source to be that attribute.
+If you want to label some of the objects in a base map, but not all, you will need to use the attribute table rather than the built in label properties.
+Using the attribute table, you can create a new attribute for that object and set the label source to be that attribute.

-- In the Attribute Table, click the Add Field button (a green +).
+- In the Attribute Table, click the Add Field button ().

 - Give the attribute a name (e.g. "Label") and click OK.
 The attribute field is added.

-- In the plot window, select the first object you want a label on.
-It is highlighted in the Attribute Table.
+- In the Plot window, select the first object you to label to highlight it in the Attribute Table.
 Simply enter the attribute value you want for that object in the new field.

-- Repeat step 4 for each object you want to label, just select the object and enter in the label in the Attribute Table.
+- Repeat step 4 for each object you want to label, selecting the object and entering in the label in the Attribute Table.

-- When finished, you can close the Attribute Table if you wish.
+- When finished, you can close the Attribute Table by clicking the X if you wish.

 - Set the Label source to be the attribute just created.